 Brunch deserves a beautiful drink!
 It’s quick and easy to make your own blackberry syrup, and that way you get to control exactly what goes into it.
 The sweet/tart flavor of blackberry paired with lime is refreshing and perfect for cooling down with.

 Flavored like Black Forest Cake, but with rich, creamy pudding texture, this treat is sure to be a hit!
 You can’t go wrong when something is healthy enough for breakfast but tastes decadent enough for dessert.
+I make these up and store them in little mason jars in the fridge; they make a perfect grab and go breakfast on busy mornings.

-If you miss the hearty, comfort factor of sitting down to a hot bowl of oats in the morning because you’re living a low-carb lifestyle, this is the recipe for you.
+If you miss the hearty, comfort factor of sitting down to a hot bowl of oats in the morning because you’re living a low carb lifestyle, this is the recipe for you.
 This recipe yields one serving, so it’s easy to adjust up to feed any number of people.
 If you’re serving it as part of brunch, be sure to include a toppings bar with things like fresh berries, coconut, chia seeds, nuts, etc. so people can add their favorites.

 Completely full of vegetables, this quiche is a very nourishing way to start your day!
 The vegetables are pre-roasted before being baked into the quiche, so they add great depth of flavor.
 Basil brightens everything up, and pine nuts add nutty crunch.
 The carbs in this dish come from vegetables, but to lower the carbs even more, I like to use just half of a red bell pepper and half of an onion.
 These days I’ll also usually swap out the almond milk for heavy cream, but either works fine.